 Q: Can we count books that have been read to my child by someone else (for example, a librarian, babysitter, sibling, etc.)?

-Q: Is 1000 1BBK compatible with the library’s Summer Reading Club?
+Q: Is 1000 Books Before Kindergarten compatible with the library’s Summer Reading Club?

 Q: My child likes to move and won’t sit for an entire story.
 Does it still count?